7 common real estate scams and how to avoid them

 - File a complaint with the Federal Trade Commission.

-The bottom line: Real estate scams can be avoided
+The bottom line: Use caution to avoid real estate scams

-While real estate scams are a real threat, you have the knowledge and tools to protect yourself.
+Real estate scams are a real threat that should always be taken seriously.
+Remember: You have the knowledge and tools to protect yourself.
 If anyone pressures you to send money urgently or makes you feel rushed into a decision, take a step back and trust your instincts.
 It's far better to walk away from a deal than to risk losing thousands or even hundreds of thousands of dollars.

-Always work with licensed professionals you trust, stay alert to common red flags, and never hesitate to ask questions.
+Education, careful verification, and trusted professionals can help you navigate real estate transactions with more confidence and certainty.
+That’s why it’s smart to always work with licensed professionals you trust, stay alert to common red flags, and never hesitate to ask questions.
 If you ever suspect you've been targeted by a scam, report it to the authorities right away.
-Speaking up not only protects you, it helps protect others, too.
+Speaking up not only protects you, but it also helps shield others, too.
 With the right information and a little extra caution, you can move ahead in your real estate journey with confidence and peace of mind.

 Related resources